 Now don’t let that deter you from having an amazing visit!
 The rain and clouds made the scenery completely unique and beautiful.
 Also, it was fast moving along our drive so we had plenty of clear and sunny points between showers.

 Sneakers or Hiking Shoes

-We did the famous Flam train and bike ride which ended up being one of the highlights of our trip.
-However, our sneakers were SOAKED completely through and we needed to use a hair dryer to finish drying them in the morning.
+We took the famous Flam train and bike ride which ended up being one of the highlights of our trip.
+Yet, our sneakers were SOAKED completely through and we needed to use a hair dryer to fix them in the morning.

 More of What to Wear in Norway

 There is a reason winter coats are sold at the rest stops in Norway year-round!
 If you are visiting fjord country or plan to go hiking, make sure to have a warm layer under your raincoat.
 Even in the first week of August, we had fleeces under our jackets and it was just barely warm enough.

 We almost didn’t pack this because we assumed visiting in the summertime would be fine.
 Yet, if we didn’t then we definitely would have joined in with the tourists and been purchasing more Norway clothes for layers!

 Obviously, having some layers to put on and take off is important.
 We have already talked extensively about all best warm clothes for Norway.
 And hopefully, your trip will be warm and sunny.